emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-swagger-ui.md

 ### 3.1 Access Swagger UI

-When you solution is running (cloud or on your local device) you can access the Swagger UI.
+When your solution is running (cloud or on your local device) you can access the Swagger UI.
 In case you are running the gateway in the eMagiz Cloud for all environments you can access the Swagger UI page via the Runtime Dashboard of the Gateway.

 <p align="center"><img src="../../img/microlearning/ml-swagger-ui--button-runtime-dashboard.png"></p>